emmanuelmacharia/winnie-maingi/README.md

 - [ ] Make it deploy
 - [ ] Configure Ci/CD
-- [ ] Create mockups of the design
+- [ ] Scaffold basic UI with mock data
 - [ ] Add supabase DB & connect to db
 - [ ] Design DB schema
 - [ ] Wire up the lead generation form to post the fields to the db (using actions)